 2. Assign a responsible person

-For every qualifying venue or event, nominate a responsible person—the individual or organisation that has control of the premises or event (homeofficemedia.blog.gov.uk).
-For enhanced‑tier premises, the responsible person must designate a senior individual to oversee compliance and document public protection procedures (bclplaw.com).
+For every qualifying venue or event, nominate a responsible person, the individual or organisation that has control of the premises or event (homeofficemedia.blog.gov.uk).
+For enhanced‑tier premises, where the responsible person is an organisation, a senior individual must be designated to oversee compliance and document public protection procedures (bclplaw.com).
+The April 2026 statutory guidance is explicit that statutory responsibility cannot be delegated — and that the senior individual is personally exposed to criminal liability of up to two years' imprisonment for breaches involving consent, connivance or neglect.

 3. Carry out risk assessments